-If a problem arises relating to the telephone or internet service provider (ISP), employees will contact and obtain support from their service provider.
+If a problem arises in relation to the telephone or internet service provider (ISP), employees will contact and obtain support from their service provider.
 Payment for repairs is the responsibility of the subscriber of the service.

-Employee-Owned Hardware and Software – all computers connecting to the university’s network through an ISP are required to use a properly configured virtual private network and be running current virus protection software.
-Remote working or telecommuting employees must use only approved software when connecting with the university network.
-The university will not be liable for damages to employee-owned equipment resulting from participation in the remote working or telecommuting program, and will not be responsible for operation costs, home maintenance, or any other incidental costs (e.g., utilities, basic telephone service, insurance) associated with the use of the employees’ residence.
+Employee-Owned Hardware and Software – All computers connecting to the university’s network through an ISP are required to use a properly configured virtual private network and be running current virus protection software.
+Employees on remote work arrangements must use only approved software when connecting with the university network.
+The university will not be liable for damages to employee-owned equipment resulting from participation in a remote work arrangement, and will not be responsible for operation costs, home maintenance, or any other incidental costs (e.g., utilities, basic telephone service, insurance) associated with the use of the employees’ residence.

 Supplies – The provision of supplies and equipment will be at the discretion of the supervisor.
 Reimbursement to employees will not be approved.

-Supervisors should assure that the positions eligible for remote working or telecommuting are adapted easily to this arrangement.
+Supervisors should assure that the positions eligible for remote work are adapted easily to this arrangement.
 Jobs that are adapted easily consist of writing, reading, researching, independent thinking, editing, and working with data.

 As with any employee, performance expectations, goals, and results for each workweek must be established and met.

-Supervisors should research and identify resources needed and schedule regular meetings to assess needs, give feedback, discuss problems, etc. Supervisors should review the telecommuting arrangement periodically, but not less than once every six months, and make necessary adjustments to address any changing business demands.
+Supervisors should research and identify resources needed and should schedule regular meetings to assess needs, give feedback, and discuss problems.
+Supervisors should review the remote work arrangement periodically, but not less than once every six months, and make necessary adjustments to address any changing business demands.